Tunisia entry requirements for Ethiopia passport holders

 Frequently asked questions

-No. Tunisia does not offer visa on arrival for Ethiopian passport holders.
-You must obtain a visa from a Tunisian embassy or consulate before you travel.
+No. Tunisia does not offer visa-on-arrival for Ethiopian passport holders.
+You must obtain a visa before you travel from a Tunisian embassy or consulate.

-Processing typically takes 5 to 14 business days.
-Apply at least 2–3 weeks before your planned departure to be safe.
+Processing typically takes 5–10 business days, but it can take longer depending on the embassy's workload.
+Apply at least 3–4 weeks before your planned departure to be safe.

-If you are transiting and do not leave the international transit area of the airport, you generally do not need a visa.
-However, if you plan to enter Tunisia (even for a few hours), you need a visa.
-Check with your airline for specific transit rules.
+If you are staying in the international transit area and not passing through immigration, you may not need a visa.
+But if you plan to leave the airport, you will need a visa.
+Check with your airline and the embassy for transit rules.

 Official sources